Ayush056github/Learnify/README.md

-# Studeezy - AI-Powered Study Revolution
+# Learnify - AI-Powered Study Revolution

 A modern, responsive website for Studeezy, an AI-powered study platform that helps students transform their study materials with artificial intelligence.